- Tesla Paint Colors S/X/3/Y

 Generally, a factory like Tesla cures the paint and clearcoat using an oven.
 It is completely cured and hard when it leaves the oven and any desired wax or coatings can be safely applied soon afterward at the factory.

 The clear coat typically takes 1-2 days to dry at a body shop, but there are many variables that could make it take a lot longer.
 Factors include temperature, humidity, clearcoat type, who’s applying the coating, and more.
-Often 30 to 60 days is recommended by the shop before adding a film or wax coating that would trap remaining solvents.
+Often 30 to 60 days is recommended by the shop before adding a film or wax coating that would trap the remaining solvents.
 Perhaps this is overkill but better to err on the safe side.

 Automaker (insert any company here) paint is soft.

 There is a tiny bit of truth to this one, but misleading.
 Most owners think of the entire layers of the coating as the “paint” of the car, but it is just the color layer.
 This color layer is soft and easily scratched.
-That’s why every automaker applies the hard clear-coat on top of the paint to protect it.
+That’s why every automaker applies the hard clear coat on top of the paint to protect it.

-Why is there no matt finish option?
+Why is there no matte finish option?

-Paint process and paint colors are different for the Tesla Roadster, where the paint was applied to the carbon fiber body at the Lotus factory in Norfolk, England.
+The painting process and paint colors are different for the Tesla Roadster, where the paint was applied to the carbon fiber body at the Lotus factory in Norfolk, England.

 Research for this article was done by TeslaTap, along with consulting several paint experts.
 It’s possible some vehicle factories and body shops use different processes.